Gyakobo/Singly-Linked-List/README.md

 ## Methodology

+As of the current I wrote 2 programs for you, my dear explorer, to test.
+One in [python](https://github.com/Gyakobo/Singly-Linked-List/blob/main/main.py) and the other in the [C programming language](https://github.com/Gyakobo/Singly-Linked-List/blob/main/main.c)

 Needless to say, each link in this singly linked list is going to be represented by a node, followed by the `class SinglyLinkedList` or `struct List` implementation:

 C code